Sittensen murders: Investigation

 At around 13:10 on 5 February, 14 hours after the murders, police in Wildeshausen stopped a rented car with Düren licence plates containing Trong Duong Dao and Van Hiep Vu during a random traffic check on A 281.
 Dao did not have a driver's licence, and a search of his person found 0.4 grams of cocaine and €3,340 in banknotes.
 His passenger Vu had four phones and €1,765 on him.
 A search of the car for more drugs found a torn book page that had a building plan drawn on, with the flipside having the misspelled address "Hamburger Str.
 9 Zittensen", a phone number, as well as "10d", and mixed number-letter codes written down.
 The officers initially handed the note back, but became suspicious when Dao balled up the paper and threw it under his car seat.
 Dao and Vu were taken into custody.
 Dao's clothes were found to have traces of blood, later matched to one of the victims.
 It was also found that Dao had initially given the name and age of his younger brother, under whose name he had rented the car.
 Both denied involvement, claiming to have been at a gambling arcade in Bremen at the time of the crime.
 The remaining three accomplices were arrested within the coming months.
 The Lin Yue had been chosen for robbery only a day earlier.

 Crime scene investigation, which recovered leftover shell casings and traces of clothing fiber, ended on 10 February.
 On 15 February, Quoc Thanh Nguyen was arrested after he was connected via a phone number, but released.
 On 21 May and 7 June, the brothers of Dao and Vu where arrested.
 On 8 June, two suspects made partial admissions, but all four of the arrested men denied firing the fatal shots.
-Nguyen was rearrested on 27 June after testimony by the other implicated him.
+Nguyen was rearrested on 27 June after testimony by the others implicated him.

 In mid-May 2007, the murder weapon was found discarded in a park in Bremen's Huchting district, while a search of one of the suspects' residences found cable ties matching those used in the killings.
-Although police initially suspected a 9mm calibre, the weapon turned out to be loaded with .22 long rifle rounds.
+Although police initially suspected a 9mm calibre, the weapon turned out to be loaded with .22 calibre rounds.